Review Your Homeowners Insurance before You Refinance Your Home

 Saving money is great, but if your policy doesn’t adequately protect your home, it could cost you down the road.
 Smart homeowners strive to find the balance between affordable premiums and adequate coverage.
 If you’re unsure about your coverage needs, talk to your insurance agent.
 Insurance needs can be quite personal, and you’ll want to work with someone who understands your situation.

 Consider Your Deductible

 When you first bought your home, you might have chosen a smaller deductible.
-After watching your down payment go out of your savings account, you might have worried that you couldn’t cover a several thousand dollar deductible.
-But lower deductibles equals higher premiums because the insurer would be on the hook for more if something happened.
+After watching your down payment go out of your savings account, you might have worried that you couldn’t cover several thousand dollar deductibles.
+But lower deductibles equal higher premiums because the insurer would be on the hook for more if something happened.

 If your refinance will put some money in your pocket, consider saving it so you could afford a higher deductible.
 Or maybe you’ve received several raises since buying your home and a higher deductible wouldn’t be an issue.
 Raising your deductible – which you might never have to pay – will lower your premiums.

 Loyalty discounts, bundling, claims-free – insurers frequently offer discounts to customers, but sometimes you have to ask about them.